TGH-Tech/DevOps-Documentation/Jenkina-Node/Readme.md

 <br>
 PM2 is a tool that will keep your site up as it restarts the application if it crashes, and also help you by restarting the node application as a service when you restart the server.
 <br>
-6. To install PM2 use the following command:
+6.To install PM2 use the following command:
 ```yml
 sudo npm install pm2 -g
 ```